 Characterization of Nanoscale Hydroxyapatite

-X-ray diffraction (XRD)
+X-ray diffraction (XRD) using transmission mode diffractometers

-Place a small amount of PVA glue on acetate film and mix with a small amount of nHA powder.
+Place a small amount (i.e. less than 200 µL) of poly(vinyl alcohol) (PVA) glue on acetate film and mix with a small amount (i.e. less than 100 mg) of nHA powder.

 Treat with a hot air gun until dry.

-Mount the sample into a sample holder and load onto the X-ray diffractometer with Cu Kα radiation.
+Mount the sample into a sample holder and load onto a transmission mode X-ray diffractometer with Cu Kα radiation.

 Use diffractometer settings of 40 kV and 35 mA, with a 2θ range of 10-70°.

-Analyze the resultant XRD patterns using ICDD PDF 4+ software.
+Analyze the resultant XRD patterns.

 Use the following XRD cards for phase identification: Hydroxyapatite: 9-432. β-tricalcium phosphate: 04-014-2292.